HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

    h.
 List of operations included in your integration (eg GET Patient, Search(Match) Patient)

 2. For each test supply screen shots of the user interface for:
-    * the input data as entered in the integrating system (“the system”)
+    * the input data as entered in the integrating application (“the application”)
-    * any warnings or error messages presented by the system
+    * any warnings or error messages presented by the application
-    * the confirmation or result of the request presented by the system
+    * the confirmation or result of the request presented by the application
     * **Note**: If non-interactive, please provide JSON request (update / add) or response (get/search).

 3. For each test supply a timestamp when each request is sent.